Treatment

 Currently, there are four FDA-approved weight loss medications for this age group.
 However, determining which, if any, is appropriate for a child with obesity is a highly individualized decision that should be carefully considered by both a child’s caregiver and physician.
 In most cases, IHBLT will also accompany the use of medication.

-For adolescents who meet certain obesity criteria, bariatric (weight loss) surgery may be recommended.
-Bariatric surgery in adolescents is safe, effective, and is even recommended by the American Academy of Pediatrics.
+For adolescents who meet certain obesity criteria, bariatric (weight loss) surgery is safe, effective, and is even recommended by the American Academy of Pediatrics.
 While caregivers may be naturally concerned, bariatric surgery is similar in safety risk to a minor procedure, such as a gallbladder removal and offers incredible long-term health benefits.

 Continue learning